 - Present your valid Texas driver’s license.

 - Present proof of financial responsibility (liability insurance) valid on the day of your request.
 Must provide a paper copy.
-Electronic proof of insurance IS NOT ACCEPTED.

 You are NOT eligible to take a driving safety course for citation dismissal if: